Содержание

 users— the owner of the file, the owning group and the others.

-Now even the owner tux
+Now even the owner tux does not

 have write access to the file without first reestablishing write